Understanding ASPD - Antisocial Personality Disorder

 Plushie Dreadfuls ·

-Antisocial Personality Disorder (ASPD) is part of the Cluster B disorders described in the DSM-V. The other two in this Cluster are Borderline Personality Disorder (BPD) and Narcissistic Personality Disorder (NPD).
-These three conditions all share similar causes: catastrophic childhood adversity coupled with inherited genetic vulnerabilities.
+Antisocial Personality Disorder (ASPD) is part of the Cluster B disorders described in the DSM-V. The other three in this Cluster are Borderline Personality Disorder (BPD), Histrionic Personality Disorder (HPD), and Narcissistic Personality Disorder (NPD).
+These four conditions all share similar causes: catastrophic childhood adversity coupled with inherited genetic vulnerabilities.
 In other words, they are forms of acute generational trauma that produce neurodevelopmental disorders.

 This is (comparatively) great news for up to 3% of the general population who have been diagnosed with ASPD because it exonerates them from what the medical field used to think: that people with ASPD were basically just bad people